petermchale/denoising_coverage_profiles/README.md

 Any methods developed ought to be highly generalizable to other seq protocols, e.g., RNA-seq.

-# Summary of work done so far
+# Summary of work done so far (this project is very much a work in progress)

 [Basic theory](http://nbviewer.jupyter.org/github/petermchale/denoising_coverage_profiles/blob/master/theory.ipynb)